-James got his hands on the band's new single, "I Want to Hold Your Hand," which had yet to be issued in the States.
+Carroll James somehow secured the Beatles' new single, "I Want to Hold Your Hand," which had yet to be issued in the United States.
 The phones lit up and made the song an instant listener favorite.
-Capitol Records released the single in the U.S. the following week, and it would reach the No. 1 spot in Billboard on Feb.
-1, 1964, a place it would occupy for 11 straight weeks.
+Capitol Records released "I Want to Hold Your Hand" in the U.S. the following week, and it eventually reached the No. 1 spot in Billboard on Feb.
+1, 1964 – a place it would occupy for 11 straight weeks.

 A month earlier on Nov.
 18, the Beatles made their first appearance on U.S. television as part of the Huntley-Brinkley Report, which featured a four-minute segment by reporter Edwin Newman.
 Three weeks before that, on Oct.
 29, the Washington Post ran a story with the headline, "Thousands of Britons 'Riot' – Liverpool Sound Stirs Up Frenzy."
-Both Time and Newsweek ran their own Beatles stories in mid-November.
-In other words, the times they were a changin', and the rest is history.
+Both Time and Newsweek published their own Beatles stories in mid-November.
+The rest is history.

 You Think You Know the Beatles?